2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/form/field-wysiwyg.md

 uid: Specs.Form.Field.Wysiwyg
 ---

-# Customizing the WYSIWYG Field in 2sxc 11 - WIP
+# Customizing the WYSIWYG Field in 2sxc 11

 > [!TIP]
 > These are the technical specs for reference.
 Make sure you first read the [how to](xref:HowTo.Customize.EditUx) before you start.